The genealogy of nearly critical branching processes in varying environment: Introduction

 \section{Introduction}

 Describing the genealogies of different population models as the size of the population gets large is a prominent task in the theory of mathematical population genetics as well as in the study of branching processes, and goes back at least to the two seminal papers of Kingman \cite{Kingman1982a, Kingman1982}.
-As of today there is a vast literature on the genealogies of various type of populations models, see for example \cite{Blancas2022,Grosjean2018,Kersting2022,Moehle2001,Popovic2004,Schweinsberg2003}.
-Here, we focus among other topics on the scaling limit of the genealogy of nearly critical branching processes in varying environment conditional on survival, for a precise definition see Section~\ref{Sec:Model}.
+As of today, there is a vast literature on the genealogies of various types of population models, see for example \cite{Blancas2022,Grosjean2018,Kersting2022,Moehle2001,Popovic2004,Schweinsberg2003}.
+Here, among other topics, we focus on the scaling limit of the genealogy of nearly critical branching processes in varying environment conditional on survival, see Section~\ref{Sec:Model} for a precise definition.